samdjstevens/ecs-microservices-workshop/docs/first-service.md

 ## Making a request to the service

-Our service should now be up and running, ready to handle translation requests - but how can we do a simple test to verify this?
+Our service should now be up and running, ready to handle translation requests - but how can we do a simple check to verify this?

 Open up the AWS console and head to the [ECS cluster dashboard](https://eu-west-1.console.aws.amazon.com/ecs/home?region=eu-west-1#/clusters) where you should see the cluster that you previously created.
 Click on the cluster and open the **Services** tab, find the **translate-api** service, and click on the link.